Ryan Gosling: 2004–2009: The Notebook and Half Nelson

-Gosling gained mainstream attention in 2004 after starring opposite fellow Canadian Rachel McAdams in the romantic drama film The Notebook, a film adaptation of Nicholas Sparks' novel of the same name, directed by Nick Cassavetes.
+Gosling gained mainstream attention in 2004 after starring opposite Rachel McAdams in the romantic drama film The Notebook, a film adaptation of Nicholas Sparks' novel of the same name, directed by Nick Cassavetes.
 Gosling played Noah Calhoun and commented on the role: "It gave me an opportunity to play a character over a period of time – from 1940 to 1946 – that was quite profound and formative."
 He sought to imbue his character with "quiet strength" and was inspired by Sam Shepard's performance in Days of Heaven.
 Shepard co-starred in The Notebook.
 Filming took place in Charleston, South Carolina, in late 2002 and early 2003.
 Although Gosling and McAdams became romantically involved in 2005, they had a combative relationship on the set.
 "We inspired the worst in each other," Gosling has said.
 "It was a strange experience, making a love story and not getting along with your co-star in any way."
 At one point, Gosling asked Cassavetes to "bring somebody else in for my off-camera shot" because he felt McAdams was uncooperative.
 The New York Times praised the "spontaneous and combustible" performances of the two leads and noted that, "against your better judgment, you root for the pair to beat the odds against them."
 Desson Thomson of The Washington Post praised Gosling's "beguiling unaffectedness" and noted that "it's hard not to like these two or begrudge them a great love together".
 The film grossed over $115 million worldwide.
 Gosling won four Teen Choice Awards and an MTV Movie Award.
 Entertainment Weekly has said that the movie contains the All-Time Best Movie Kiss while the Los Angeles Times has included a scene from the film in a list of the 50 Classic Movie Kisses.
 The Notebook has appeared on many Most Romantic Movies lists.